newtongwc/examples/flask/local/README.md

 * echo_web.py: Illustrates how to use Flask's variable rules in routing URLs to handlers that act differently depending on the URL.

+* adventure.py: A trivial Flask app that only serves files by name from the static/ subdirectory.
+The program is called "adventure" because if you start at /adventure.html you get a short text adventure sequence.